51Degrees/specifications/pipeline-specification/features/data-updates.md

 - **createOperationalDataCopy** - create a copy of the data source, for operation
 - **operationalDataFileDirectory** - the directory for the data file copy

-For disk based operation it is necessary to create an Operational Data Copy [^1] if auto update via HTTP is enabled or if auto update from file is enabled.
+For disk based operation it is necessary to create an Operational Data Copy [^2] if auto update via HTTP is enabled or if auto update from file is enabled.
 This is to allow continued operation of the Aspect Engine with its present data file while a new data file is made available.

-[^1] This is called *tempDataFile* in current reference implementations.

 Since creating a data file copy is necessary for disk based operation, implementations MAY choose not to provide control over